pruski/generator-fractal/README.md

 yo fractal module-name
 ```

-Generator will ask you some questions, create a directory for the new component and place all the files inside.
+Generator will ask you a few questions, create a directory for the new component and place all the files inside it.
 Additionally, in case of Less and Angular files, it will find parent module and inject import string.

 If `unitTests` flag is enabled in config file, along with directive/controller/service files, generator will yield spec files.

+## Naming convention

+All the directories and filenames are hyphenated, as well as directives in html and css classes.
+Names in javascript are camelCased.

 ## Context files

+By default new component directory will be created in the current working directory.
-It is common practice to keep javascript files separated from html templates, styles or unit tests.
+However, it is common practice to keep javascript files separated from html templates, styles or unit tests.
-Fractal allows you to specify where you want to keep your files, divided by different contexts.
+That's why Fractal allows you to specify where you want to keep which files, grouped by file context.

+**In order to do that, you must run fractal under a defined context path.**

-This sample config, stored in your app root directry as `.yo-rc.json` file
+E.g. this sample config, stored in your app root directory as `.yo-rc.json` file

 ```json
 {